laneboysrc/rc-headless-transmitter/doc/architecture.md

 * LED lights up when powered
 * LED blinks when battery is low
 * Regular beep when battery is low, changing to a more alarming sound when the battery is nearly depleted

+## Configurator architecture

+The ESP8266 based *Configurator* comprises of an ESP8266 ESP-12-F module.
+The real-time handling of the *nRF protocol* is handled by a CORE51822 (B) module with the Nordic 51822 2.4 GHz transciever.
+The modules are interconnected using a UART running at 115200 BAUD.

+The module is powered from a 800 mAh Li-Ion battery.
+The ESP8266 board has a 3.3V voltage regulator, where we also take the power for the CORE51822 from.